bdebiase/hyprland-workspaces/README.md

-**⚠️WARNING⚠️**
+> [!IMPORTANT]
+> This fork is no longer used.
+Moved from [EWW](https://github.com/elkowar/eww) to [AGS](https://github.com/Aylur/ags) for customization and ease-of-use.
+See [Aylur's dotfiles](https://github.com/Aylur/dotfiles).

+# hyprland-workspaces
+> [!WARNING]
-**This fork adds xdg icon support and color for workspace buttons.
-I'm not that gret at rust so the code may be very unoptimized.
+> This fork adds xdg icon support and color for workspace buttons.
+I'm not excellent at rust so the code may be very unoptimized.
 Things are expected not to work or be implemented yet.
-This is mostly for me to mess around with functional hyprland ricing.**
+This is mostly for me to mess around with functional hyprland ricing.

-# hyprland-workspaces
 A multi-monitor aware Hyprland workspace widget.
 Follows the specified monitor and outputs the currently open workspaces.
 Designed to be used with [Eww](https://github.com/elkowar/eww), but may function with other bars.
 Compatible with [hyprland-autoname-workspaces](https://github.com/cyrinux/hyprland-autoname-workspaces).

 ![](https://github.com/bdebiase/hyprland-workspaces/blob/main/iconsgif.gif?raw=true)